HealthyHoof.com

 SETUP TRIM

-scrape shedding sole with the dull edge of hoof knife or nippers & remove loose frog
+scrape shedding sole with a hoof knife or nipper edge

-lower the heel to 1/16 - 1/4 inch above the sole or to the level of a healthy frog
+lower the heel to 1/16 - 1/4 inch (a "rasps width") longer than the sole or to the level of the frog

 What I DON'T do is often more important than what I do!

-I don't trim into the live sole (there are rare exceptions)
+I don't trim into the live sole (there are very rare exceptions)

-I don't clean up the frog except for trimming flaps, pockets and crevasses that attract thrush
+I don't cut up the frog except for shedding frog removal, and trimming flaps, pockets and crevasses that attract thrush

 MAINTENANCE TRIM

-scrape off shedding sole with the dull edge of hoof knife or nippers as required
+scrape off actively shedding sole and bar with a hoof knife or nippers as required

 bevel the edge of the wall